The Macroeconomic Effects of Corporate Tax Reforms: Theoretical Framework

+This section compares the recent Trump's TCJA-17 with the Kennedy's corporate tax cuts of the early 1960s through the lens of the theoretical framework proposed in the previous section.
 I use the ``extended model'' to assess the effects of each reform on GDP, aggregate investment and payouts to shareholders.
-By construction, the counterfactual experiment explains different macroeconomic outcomes through pre-existing differences in the corporate tax code, in the size of the pass-through sector, and in the composition of the policy intervention.\\ The TCJA-17 is simulated in the same way as before.
-The Kennedy's corporate tax cuts are simulated as follow.
+By construction, the counterfactual experiment explains different macroeconomic outcomes through pre-existing differences in the corporate tax code, in the size of the pass-through sector, and in the composition of the policy intervention.
+As a result, the exercise abstracts from differences in the economic environment - such as changes to market structure and technological change - and focuses on the differential effects caused by the tax code and the pass-through sector.

+The TCJA-17 is simulated in the same way as before.
+Kennedy's corporate tax cuts are simulated as follow.
 I start from the calibration for 2017 and adjust the corporate tax rate, the tax depreciation rate, and the weights of the CES consumption aggregator to match corporate tax policy and the pass-through share in 1961.
-I then simulate the Kennedy's tax cuts as unanticipated permanent changes to the following policy parameters: \begin{itemize}[noitemsep] \item A permanent reduction in the corporate tax rate $\tau^{\pi}$ from $52\%$ to $48\%$. \item A permanent increase in the tax depreciation rate $\delta^{\pi}$ from $0.10$ to $0.1857$. \end{itemize} As for the TCJA-17, the new tax depreciation rate applies only to new investment and further details can be found in \autoref{Appendix_New_Investment}. \\ The results are reported in \autoref{Figure_Kennedy_Assessment}.
-In response to the Kennedy's tax cuts, the model predicts a large increase in GDP and investment, and a small effect on payouts to shareholders: the opposite of Trump's Tax Cuts and Jobs Act.
+I then simulate Kennedy's tax cuts as unanticipated permanent changes to the following policy parameters: \begin{itemize}[noitemsep] \item A permanent reduction in the corporate tax rate $\tau^{\pi}$ from $52\%$ to $48\%$. \item A permanent increase in the tax depreciation rate $\delta^{\pi}$ from $0.10$ to $0.1857$. \end{itemize} As for the TCJA-17, the new tax depreciation rate applies only to new investment and further details can be found in \autoref{Appendix_New_Investment}.

+The results are reported in \autoref{Figure_Kennedy_Assessment}.
+In response to Kennedy's tax cuts, the model predicts a large increase in GDP and investment, and a small effect on payouts to shareholders: the opposite of Trump's Tax Cuts and Jobs Act.
 Similarly, the corporate tax multiplier for Kennedy's tax cuts is around $2.5$ for GDP, $1.85$ for investment, and close to zero for payouts to shareholders.
 For the TCJA-17, the multiplier is around $0.6$ for each variable.
-For every dollar of lost corporate tax revenues, the Kennedy's corporate tax cuts stimulated GDP four times more than the TCJA-17.\\ The intuition behind these results is the following.
-In the early 1960s, the corporate tax rate was high and tax depreciation policy was not accelerated as it was mimicking economic depreciation.
-As a result, the corporate tax wedge was well below one (around $0.72$) before the reform.
-The Kennedy's tax cuts increased the wedge significantly (to around $0.84$), thus providing strong stimulus to the investment of c-corporations.
-Moreover, since around $75\%$ of economic activity was taking place in the c-corporate sector, the aggregate effect was less diluted than in 2017.
+For every dollar of lost corporate tax revenues, Kennedy's corporate tax cuts stimulated GDP four times more than the TCJA-17.